DAS001/Simple-PHP-Invoicing/README.md

 Installation.

 You can run this application on Windows or Linux.
 We recommend using Windows if you are not technical.
-If you are technical then choose which ypu prefer.
+If you are technical then choose which you prefer.
 Refer to the installation document.

 Creating an Invoice